-Section 6.06.
+6.06.
 Additional Indemnification Provisions.

-(a) The Sellers indemnity obligations for Indemnified Losses arising underSection 6.01(a)(i), shall not exceed \$5,000,000 (the "Indemnification Cap"); provided, however, that the Indemnification Cap shall not apply to indemnification for Indemnified Losses the Purchaser Indemnified Party may suffer resulting from, arising out of, relating to, the breach or alleged breach of any of the following (the "Specified Provisions"); (i) the Fundamental Representations; (ii) the items set forth on Schedule 6.01 or (iv) the covenants of the Sellers contained in this Agreement, and no such Damages shall be taken into account to determine whether the Indemnification Cap has been exceeded with respect to claims for Indemnification not referred to in this proviso.
-Notwithstanding the foregoing, Sellers' indemnity obligations for Indemnified Losses under the indemnification provisions of the Specified Provisions shall not exceed \$10,000,000 if such claim is made prior to the twelve (12) month anniversary of the Closing Date and shall not exceed \$5,000,000 if any such claim is mad thereafter and through the applicable survival period as set forth in Section 6.05(b).

-(b) No Indemnifying Party shall be required to indemnify applicable Indemnified Parties for Indemnity Losses arising undeSection 6.01(a)(i) or Section 6.02(a), as applicable, unless and until, and only to the extent that the aggregate amount of all such Indemnity Losses for which such Indemnified Parties are otherwise entitled to indemnification pursuant to this Article VI exceeds an amount equal to \$50,000 (the "Aggregate Minimum Loss"), following which the Indemnified Parties shall be entitled to recover all of their respective Indemnity Losses, subject to the provisions set forth in subsection (b) below; provided, however, that the limitations in this Section 6.06(a) shall not apply to Indemnity Losses from claims for indemnification arising out of the Specified Provisions.

-(c) For purposes of this Article VI, any inaccuracy in or breach of any representation or warranty (and any Indemnity Losses arising therefrom or related thereto) shall be determined without regard to any materiality, "Material Adverse Effect" or similar qualification contained in or otherwise applicable to such representation or warranty.
+- (a) The Seller indemnity obligations for Indemnity Losses arising under Sections 6.01(a)(i), 6.01(b)(ii) or 6.01(b)(ii), shall not exceed 12.5% of the Greenlane Interests (the "Indemnification Cap"); provided, however, that the Indemnification Cap shall not apply to indemnification for Indemnity Losses the Purchaser Indemnified Party may suffer resulting from, arising out of, relating to, the breach of any of the following (the "Specified Provisions"); (i) the Fundamental Representations, (ii) the representations and warranties set forth in Section 4.06 (Tax Matters) or (iii) the covenants of the Seller contained in this Agreement, and no such Indemnity Losses shall be taken into account to determine whether the Indemnification Cap has been exceeded with respect to claims for indemnification not referred to in this proviso. - (b) No Indemnifying Party shall be required to indemnify applicable Indemnified Parties for Indemnity Losses arising unde Sections 6.01(a)(i), 6.01(b)(i), or 6.01(b)(ii) as applicable, unless and until, and only to the extent that the aggregate amount of all such Indemnity Losses for which such Indemnified Parties are otherwise entitled to indemnification pursuant to this Article VI exceeds an amount equal to 0.75% of the Greenlane Interests (the 'Basket Amount'), following which the Indemnified Parties shall be entitled to recover all of their respective Indemnity Losses after the Basket Amount; provided, however, that the limitations in this Section 6.06(a) shall not apply to Indemnity Losses from claims for indemnification arising out of the Specified Provisions. - (c) For purposes of this Section 6.06, (x) if any obligation to pay a claim for indemnification under this Article VI arises prior to the consummation of an IPO of Purchaser, then the value of the Greenlane Interests for purposes of determining the Indemnification Cap and Basket Amount shall be \$9,760,000 and (y) if any claim for indemnification under this Article VI arises on or subsequent to the consummation of an IPO of Purchaser, then the value of the Greenlane Interests for purposes of determining the Indemnification Cap and Basket Amount shall be based upon Purchaser's IPO valuation prior to the beginning of trading. - (d) For purposes of this Article VI, any inaccuracy in or breach of any representation or warranty (and any Indemnity Losses arising therefrom or related thereto) shall be determined without regard to any materiality, "Material Adverse Effect" or similar qualification contained in or otherwise applicable to such representation or warranty. - 6.07.

-Section 6.07.
 Special Rule for Fraud.
-Notwithstanding anything to the contrary contained in this Agreement, in the event of any breach of a representation or warranty by any party hereto that constitutes a criminal, fraudulent, or otherwise intentionally wrongful action or omission, by or on behalf of any Seller, on the one hand, or the Purchaser, on the other hand, then (a) such representation or warranty shall survive indefinitely, and (b) the limitations set forth in Section 6.06, as applicable, shall not apply to any Indemnity Loss that the Purchaser Indemnified Parties with respect to the Seller that committed the fraud or the Seller Indemnified Parties, as the case may be, may suffer, sustain or become subject to, as a result of, arising out of, relating to or in connection with any such breach.
+Notwithstanding anything to the contrary contained in this Agreement, in the event of any breach of a representation or warranty by any party hereto that constitutes a criminal, fraudulent, or otherwise intentionally wrongful action or omission, by or on behalf of the Seller, on the one hand, or the Purchaser, on the other hand, then (a) such representation or warranty shall survive indefinitely, and (b) the limitations set forth in Section 6.06, as applicable, shall not apply to any Indemnity Loss that the Purchaser Indemnified Parties with respect to the Seller that committed the fraud or the Seller Indemnified Parties, as the case may be, may suffer, sustain or become subject to, as a result of, arising out of, relating to or in connection with any such breach.